 - Reducing the amount of water and energy you use at home is a great way to reduce monthly costs.
-Replacing baths with showers, and finding other ways to stay warm – like putting on a jumper or heating only the room you’re working in with a small electric heater – will help.
+Replacing baths with showers, and finding other ways to stay warm can help.

-- Create a realistic meal plan and shopping list before heading to the supermarket, and choose seasonal produce, which is often cheaper (even bigger supermarkets change the prices of fruit and vegetables throughout the year).
+- Create a realistic meal plan and shopping list before heading to the supermarket.
+Choose seasonal produce, which is often cheaper.
+Even bigger supermarkets change the prices of fruit and vegetables throughout the year.

 - Try out different budget recipes and find a few simple favourites.
-Recipes that use frozen and store-cupboard staples are a great fallback if you haven’t had time to go shopping, and might save you from picking up that takeaway menu.
+Recipes that use frozen and store-cupboard staples are a great fallback if you haven’t had time to go shopping.
+They might even save you from picking up that takeaway menu…

 - Switch brands on consumer goods, either to something less expensive or something longer lasting.
-It may be worth spending a little more for something that lasts far longer, or can be reused multiple times.
+It may be worth spending a little more for something that lasts longer or can be reused multiple times.

 - Buying in bulk can feel like a big initial outlay, but it saves time, money and stress in the long run.
-It also usually means less packaging, which is good for the environment – and you could always share the cost and the goods with a friend or neighbour.
+It also usually means less packaging, which is good for the environment.
+Plus you could always share the cost and the goods with a friend or neighbour.

 - Buying second-hand where possible is a great way to save money and reduce your environmental impact, too.
 Checking auction and re-selling sites for items of furniture, clothing and appliances that you want or need before buying new can shave a huge percentage off the cost.

 - Be organised.
 Things like preparing meals in advance, taking a home-made coffee with you when you go out and picking up a book from home rather than buying a magazine can save you time and money – plus they’re less wasteful.